jarher/staticJobListing/README.md

 ### What I learned

-In this challenge I have improved my javascript knowledge, especially when filtering data and creating cleaner, maintainable and readable code
+In this challenge I have improved my javascript knowledge, specially when filtering data and creating cleaner, maintainable and readable code

 ## Author